 With the rising costs of college, more students are turning to scholarships to help defray the costs of higher education.
 However, colleges and other organizations only have a limited amount of funds to give out to students.
-Therefore, they need some way to make sure the students they do fund will make the most of the awarded funds.
+Therefore, they need some way to make sure the students they do fund will make the most of the awarded funds—this is where a scholarship contract can prove essential.

 A scholarship contract is an agreement between the giver and the recipient outlining the terms under which a recipient will be given the scholarship; it helps protect the recipient and the organization giving the scholarship.
 It is important to understand the importance of a scholarship contract, as well as some common inclusions, to help you create a sound contract.